 The Set Alpha Node adds an alpha channel to an image.

-- Standard image input.
+Standard color input.

 The amount of Alpha can be set for the whole image by using the input field or per pixel by connecting to the socket.

-- Standard image output.
+Standard color output.

-This is not, and is not intended to be, a general-purpose solution to the problem of compositing an image that does not contain Alpha information.
-You might wish to use „Chroma Keying“ or „Difference Keying“ (as discussed elsewhere) if you can.
+This is not, and is not intended to be, a general-purpose solution to the problem of compositing an image that does not contain alpha information.
+You might wish to use „chroma keying“ or „difference keying“ (as discussed elsewhere) if you can.
 This node is most often used (with a suitable input being provided by means of the socket) in those troublesome cases when you cannot, for some reason, use those techniques directly.

 Fade To Black

 To transition the audience from one scene or shot to another, a common technique is to „fade to black“.
 As its name implies, the scene fades to a black screen.
 You can also „fade to white“ or whatever color you wish, but black is a good neutral color that is easy on the eyes and intellectually „resets“ the viewer’s mind.
-The node map below shows how to do this using the Set Alpha node.
+The node tree below shows how to do this using the Set Alpha node.

 In the example above, the alpha channel of the swirl image is ignored.
-Instead, a time node introduces a factor from 0.00 to 1.00 over 60 frames, or about 2 seconds, to the Set Alpha node.
+Instead, a Time Curve node introduces a factor from 0.0 to 1.0 over 60 frames, or about 2 seconds, to the Set Alpha node.
 Note that the time curve is exponentially-shaped, so that the overall blackness will fade in slowly and then accelerate toward the end.
 The Set Alpha node does not need an input image; instead, the flat (shadeless) black color is used.
-The Set Alpha Node uses the input factor and color to create a black image that has an alpha set which goes from 0.00 to 1.00 over 60 frames, or completely transparent to completely opaque.
+The Set Alpha Node uses the input factor and color to create a black image that has an alpha set which goes from 0.0 to 1.0 over 60 frames, or completely transparent to completely opaque.
 Think of alpha as a multiplier for how vivid you can see that pixel.
-These two images are combined by the Alpha Over node completely (a Factor of 1.00) to produce the composite image.
-The Set Alpha node will thus, depending on the frame being rendered, produce a black image that has some degree of transparency.
-Setup and Animate, and you have an image sequence that fades to black over a 2-second period.
+These two images are combined by the Alpha Over node completely (a Factor of 1.0) to produce the composite image.
+The Set Alpha node will thus, depending on the frame being rendered, produce a black image that has some amount of transparency.
+Setup and animate, and you have an image sequence that fades to black over a two-second period.

 No Scene Information Used

-This example node map does not use the Render Layer node.
+This example node tree does not use the Render Layer node.
 To produce this 2-second animation, no Blender scene information was used.
 This is an example of using Blender’s powerful compositing abilities separate from its modeling and animation capabilities.
 (A Render Layer could be substituted for the Image layer, and the „fade-network“ effect will still produce the same effect.)

 Fade In a Title

 To introduce your animation, you will want to present the title of your animation over a background.
 You can have the title fly in, or fade it in.
-To fade it in, use the Set Alpha node with the Time node as shown below.
+To fade it in, use the Set Alpha node with the Time Curve node as shown below.

 In the above example, a Time curve provides the Alpha value to the input socket.
 The current Render Layer node, which has the title in view, provides the image.
 As before, the Alpha Over node mixes (using the alpha values) the background swirl and the alpha title to produce the composite image.

 Colorizing a BW Image

 In the example above, notice how the blue tinge of the render input colors the swirl.
-You can use the Set Alpha node’s color field with this kind of node map to add a consistent color to a BW image.
+You can use the Set Alpha node’s color field with this kind of node tree to add a consistent color to a BW image.

-In the example map to the right, use the Alpha value of the Set Alpha node to give a desired degree of colorization.
+In the example tree to the right, use the Alpha value of the Set Alpha node to give a desired degree of colorization.
 Thread the input image and the Set Alpha node into an Alpha Over node to colorize any black-and-white image in this manner.